CyrusSUEN/Image-Player/README.md

 then download and install from the [installer](https://github.com/pje/WavTap/releases/download/0.3.0/WavTap.0.3.0.pkg)

-Make sure that WavTap is running in the background (the leftmost icon is from WavTap)
+Make sure that WavTap is running in the background

 and Option + Click the speaker icon to check that WavTap is the selected Output Device